BunnyWay/terraform-provider-bunnynet/docs/resources/pullzone_edgerule.md

 page_title: "bunnynet_pullzone_edgerule Resource - terraform-provider-bunnynet"
 subcategory: ""
 description: |-
   This resource manages edge rules for a bunny.net pull zone.
-It is used to define and configure rules that determine how content is delivered at the edge, such as URL redirects, custom caching policies, and header manipulations.
+It is used to define and configure rules that determine how content is delivered at the edge.
 ---

 # bunnynet_pullzone_edgerule (Resource)

 This resource manages edge rules for a bunny.net pull zone.
-It is used to define and configure rules that determine how content is delivered at the edge, such as URL redirects, custom caching policies, and header manipulations.
+It is used to define and configure rules that determine how content is delivered at the edge.

 ## Example Usage